(Content of this page used with permission of orofacialmyology.com.)

 - Demonstrate how you nail bite/thumb suck?

 - Do you want braces?
-If so, you need to stop oral habit; need to inform ortho or beginning ortho is not recommended.
+If so, you need to stop oral habit.

-It is important to understand the possible, physical, social, emotional issues impacted by the oral habit so you can fully understand what can manifest from what would seem to be a harmless habit.
+It is important to understand the possible physical, social and emotional issues impacted by the oral habit so you can fully understand what can manifest from what would seem to be a harmless habit.

 - Spatial issues — low awareness